Les Misérables (2012 film): Critical response

 Some specific performances were reviewed very positively.
-Anne Hathaway's performance of ballad "I Dreamed a Dream" was met with praise, with many comparing its showstopper-like quality to Jennifer Hudson's performance of "And I Am Telling You I'm Not Going" from Dreamgirls.
+Anne Hathaway's performance of the ballad "I Dreamed a Dream" was met with praise, with many comparing its showstopper-like quality to Jennifer Hudson's performance of "And I Am Telling You I'm Not Going" from Dreamgirls.
 Christopher Orr of The Atlantic wrote that "Hathaway gives it everything she has, beginning in quiet sorrow before building to a woebegone climax: she gasps, she weeps, she coughs.
 If you are blown away by the scene—as many will be; it will almost certainly earn Hathaway her first Oscar—this may be the film for you."
 Ann Hornaday of The Washington Post writes that "The centerpiece of a movie composed entirely of centerpieces belongs to Anne Hathaway, who as the tragic heroine Fantine sings another of the memorable numbers".
 Joy Tipping of The Dallas Morning News described Hathaway's performance as "angelic".

 Claudia Puig of USA Today describes her as "superb as the tragic Fantine".
 Travers felt that "A dynamite Hathaway shatters every heart when she sings how 'life has killed the dream I dreamed'.
 Her volcanic performance has Oscar written all over it."
-Lou Lumenick, critic for New York Post, wrote that the film is "worth seeing for Hathaway alone".
 She was widely considered to be the frontrunner for the Academy Award for Best Supporting Actress, ultimately winning it.

 Eddie Redmayne also received considerable praise for his performance with Bloomberg News saying that "Eddie Redmayne—most recently seen as the eager young production assistant in My Week with Marilyn—delivers by far the most moving and memorable performance in the film as the young firebrand Marius, who, along with his fellow students, is caught up in France's political upheavals in the 19th century."

 Samantha Barks earned praise for her portrayal of Éponine, with Digital Journal saying: "Samantha Barks plays Éponine with such grace, sweetness, and sadness that it is hard to imagine anyone else in the role", while Claudia Puig of USA Today calls her "heartbreakingly soulful", Richard Roeper of Chicago Sun-Times described her performance as "star-making".

 Crowe's performance was less well received.
 In response to those criticisms, Tom Hooper told USA Today: